vmsaif/vehicle-dashboard/docs/usage.md

 ### Epiroc Challenge Requirements Checklist:

+- **Extra Features**
+  - The backend console is rendered on the browser.
+The user can see real-time updates of the server logs.
+  - Added "Stop battery temperature increase" when the battery is at 100% charge.
+The battery temperature will decrease to the minimum value even if the battery charging indicator is on.
+(Assuming that there is a charging cut-off at 100% charge.)
+  - Added CI/CD pipeline for the backend and frontend.
+The backend is deployed on Amazon AWS EC2 instance and the frontend is deployed on GitHub Pages automatically when the code is pushed to the main branch.
+They are deployed using GitHub Actions.

 - **Read only Database**
   - [x] The database is read-only.
   - [x] Only someone with access to the backend can modify the database.